Funding and data

 NB: services cannot claim SH in advance

-Download the key funding dates for Early Childhood Education for 2022:
+Download the key funding dates for Early Childhood Education for 2024 and 2023:

 Further reminders on dates and important information will be advertised on this website and in the Early Learning Bulletin.

 The ECE Census is an annual data collection from early learning services.
 The Ministry advises early learning services of the dates for ECE Census week in advance in He Pānui Kōhungahunga - The Early Learning Bulletin

 |Monday 19 June 2023 - Sunday 25 June 2023